Culture of Vietnam: Traditional clothing

 The headgear differed from time to time.
-People of the Lý dynasty and Nguyễn dynasty often put on a plain piece of cloth wrapped around the head (generally called khăn đóng), while in Trần dynasty and Lê dynasty leaving the head bare was more common.
-Beside the popular nón lá (conical hat), a vast array of other hats and caps were available, constructed from numerous different types of materials, ranging from silk to bamboo and horse hair.
+People of the Nguyễn dynasty often put on a plain piece of cloth wrapped around the head (generally called Khăn vấn), men in the Lê dynasty often wore a hat called Đinh Tự, while in Trần dynasty and Lý dynasty leaving the head bare was more common.
+Beside the popular nón lá, a vast array of other hats and caps were available, constructed from numerous different types of materials, ranging from silk to bamboo and horse hair.
 Even the nón lá (conical hat) came in several different shapes and sizes, now only two styles still persist.
-For footwear peasants would often go barefoot, whereas sandals and shoes were reserved for the aristocracy and royalty.
+For footwear, peasants would typically go barefoot for its convenience in their daily life and jobs though they might wear wooden clogs and sandals (and depending on the times shoes) especially during formal occasions, whereas shoes were worn mostly by the wealthy upper class, the aristocracy and royalty.

 Nguyễn emperors had the exclusive right to wear the color gold, while nobles wore red or purple.
 In the past the situation was different, Đinh dynasty and Lý dynasty rulers wore red, and Trần dynasty emperors wore white.
 Each member of the royal court had an assortment of different formal gowns they would wear at a particular ceremony, or for a particular occasion.
 The rules governing the fashion of the royal court could change dynasty by dynasty, thus costumes of the Vietnamese court were quite diverse.
 However, certain fundamental concepts applied.